tinskip/infnoise-openssl/README.md

     # Test randomness provided by the TRNG
     $ openssl rand 10000000 | ent

 **NOTE:** On some systems you may have to run openssl as root (sudo openssl...) to get this to work.
-There must be a way to set the FTDI USB permissions to not require root access, but so far everything I've tried has failed.
-If anyone knows how to do this, I'd appreciate if you let me know how.

-**Answer:**
-To run without root privileges, it's sufficient to add
+To run without root privileges, add the following:

     SUBSYSTEM=="usb", ATTRS{idVendor}=="0403", ATTRS{idProduct}=="6015", SYMLINK+="infnoise", GROUP="dialout", MODE="0664"
  to `/etc/udev/rules.d/75-infnoise.rules`